 Some skin lesions are hereditary.
 People with family members who have moles or freckles are more likely to develop those two lesions.

 People with allergies may also be more likely to develop skin lesions related to their allergy.
 People diagnosed with an autoimmune disease such as psoriasis will continue to be at risk for skin lesions throughout their lives.

 In order to diagnose a skin lesion, a dermatologist or doctor will want to conduct a full physical exam.
 This will include observing the skin lesion and asking for a full account of all symptoms.
 To confirm a diagnosis, they make take skin samples, perform a biopsy of the affected area, or take a swab from the lesion to send to a lab.

-Skin lesions that are infected or extremely painful can be lanced and drained to provide relief.
-Moles that have become cancerous may need to be removed surgically.
-A type of birthmark called vascular birthmarks result from malformed blood vessels.
-Surgery can remove this type of birthmark, too.
+Skin lesions that are infected are typically lanced and drained to provide treatment and relief.
+Suspicious-looking moles that have been changing over time may need to be removed surgically.

-Some skin lesions are very itchy and uncomfortable and patients may use home remedies.
-Some oatmeal baths or lotions can provide relief from itching or burning caused by certain skin lesions.
-If chaffing is causing contact dermatitis in places where the skin rubs against itself or a piece of clothing, absorbent powders or baby powder can reduce moisture and prevent additional skin lesions from developing.
+Some skin lesions are very itchy and uncomfortable and you may be interested in home remedies for relief.
+Oatmeal baths or lotions can provide relief from itching or burning caused by certain skin lesions.
+If chafing is causing contact dermatitis in places where the skin rubs against itself or a piece of clothing, absorbent powders or protective balms can reduce friction and prevent additional skin lesions from developing.